Lietuvos Centrinis Valstybės Archyvas

 The activities of the Archives have been arranged in accordance with the Lithuanian Constitution, European Union legislation, and additional laws that regulate the activities of the Archives as a public government office.

-The Archives preserves records of state, local government, enterprises, religious communities, popular organizations, other non-state institutions and individuals, dating from 1918 until 1990.
-The division of Sound and Image is the main repository of audiovisual heritage in Lithuania.
-It preserves moving pictures since 1919, photo negatives and positives since 1850's, sound recordings since 1950's, videotapes since 1988 until the present day.
-Archives’ holdings comprise of approximately 31 000 linear meters of records.
-"The archive contains 177 collections from the Nazi occupation period (a total of 72 189 items i.e. files).
-They are collections of the documents of the civil government, offices, military offices and police stations and their branches, industrial, transport and other companies and offices of the Nazi period."
+The Lithuanian Central State Archives preserve records of state, local government, enterprises, religious communities, popular organisations, other non-state institutions and individuals, dating from 1918 until 1990.
+The archives’ department of Video and Audio documentation is the main repository of audiovisual heritage in Lithuania.
+It preserves moving pictures since 1919, photo negatives since the 1850's, sound recordings since the 1950's, and videotapes since 1988 until the present day.
+The archives’ holdings comprise of approximately 31,000 linear meters of records.
+The archive contains 177 collections from the period of Nazi occupation (a total of 72,189 items, i.e. files).
+They are collections of documents of the civil government, offices, military offices and police stations and their branches, industrial, transport and other companies and offices during the occupation.

-The archives also hold Approximately 9,000 cinematographic documents (1910s– to date).
-Copies of the films made by the Lumieres in 1895 – the earliest films ever made – are preserved in the Archives.
-There is also a collection of the Lithuanian newsreels from 1918–1940 and the works of the first Lithuanian cameramen – K. Lukšys, J.Milius, brothers Motūza-Beleckas, S. Vainalavičius, S. Uzdonas and J. Miežlaiškis; cinematographic material relating to the World War II period; documentaries made in the Lithuanian Film Studios and Lithuanian Television in 1946–1990; the first Lithuanian feature films "Blue Horizon" (Žydrasis horizontas),"The Bridge" (Tiltas), "Ignotas Returned Home" (Ignotas grįžo namo), "The Turkeys" (Kalakutai), and others.
+The archives also hold Approximately 9,000 cinematographic documents (1910s– to the present-day).
+Copies of the films made by the Lumière brothers in 1895 – the earliest films ever made – are preserved in the Archives.
+There is also a collection of Lithuanian newsreels from 1918–1940 and the works of the first Lithuanian cameramen – K. Lukšys, J.Milius, brothers Motūza-Beleckas, S. Vainalavičius, S. Uzdonas and J. Miežlaiškis; cinematographic material relating to the World War II period; documentaries made in the Lithuanian Film Studios and Lithuanian Television in 1946–1990; the first Lithuanian feature films "Blue Horizon" (Žydrasis horizontas),"The Bridge" (Tiltas), "Ignotas Returned Home" (Ignotas grįžo namo), "The Turkeys" (Kalakutai), and others.

 Galina Žirikova, Lietuvos centrinio valstybės archyvo fondai: holokausto Lietuvoje tyrimo šaltinis (The Collections of the State Archive of Lithuania: a Source of Research on the Holocaust in Lithuania), Vilnius, Valstybinis Vilniaus Gaono žydų muziejus, 2011.